SIRC Mentorship Opportunities

 Mentorship opportunities may occur on a one-off, weekly, monthly, or quarterly basis.
 We will choose a format to match mentor and mentee interest, as well as mentor availability.

 How do I submit a mentorship request?

-- Requests for mentorship matches are due in September/October each year.
-The request form will be sent out through the SIRC List Serv with the deadline.
+- Requests for mentorship matches are due by October each year.
+The request form will be sent out through the SIRC List Serv with the specific deadline.

 - You must be a registered SIRC member to participate in the SIRC student mentorship program.
 Benefits for becoming a member of SIRC and information on how to join can be found here: https://societyforimplementationresearchcollaboration.org/membership-management/